digdeeproots/provable-refactorings/recipes/micro-step-helpers/split-string/cpp.md

 ## 1. Add std::string() to beginning if needed

-Copy/paste the following before the string
+Copy/paste the following before the string:

 ```cpp
 std::string() +
 ```

 The code should now look like:

 ```cpp
 std::string() + "This string has 2 parts"
 ```